 Now her day has structure and purpose: she is able to learn alongside her friends, making her feel included and valued, and helping her to thrive and develop into a happy, confident child.
 Read Aminata’s story.

-Sightsavers’ work is aligned with the sustainable development goals (SDGs) and directly contributes to achieving them in Senegal.
-Our Senegal country director Salimata Bocoum speaks about our successful inclusive education project.
+Sightsavers’ work is aligned with the Global Goals (also referred to as the sustainable development goals) and directly contributes to achieving them in Senegal.
+In this video our Senegal country director Salimata Bocoum speaks about our successful inclusive education project.